ShibukiZero/CS144/writeups/lab4.md

 Lab 4 Writeup
 =============

-My name: [your name here]
+My name: Lin Zihan

-My SUNet ID: [your sunetid here]
+My SUNet ID: 18308125

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 20 hours to do.
+I did not attend the lab session.

-I worked with or talked about this assignment with: [please list other sunetids]
+I worked with or talked about this assignment with: None

 Program Structure and Design of the TCPConnection:
 []